 Trust has been observed to be a prolific influencer of behavior from the individual level (discussed as perceptions of data collection) to the community level (shared trust, resilience) and also the system level, i.e. trust in private institutions (like big tech firms and app development agencies) and public institutions (any entity established by local, provincial, or federal governments).
-Trust in public institutions also broadly includes trust in government, i.e. the degree to which residents view their government as responsive, reliable, fair, open, and possessing integrity.
-At the system level, trust is perceived to be a product of the behaviours and regulations set forth by both public and private institutions in combination with socio-economic influence.
+Trust in public institutions also broadly includes trust in government, i.e. the degree to which residents view their government as responsive, reliable, fair, open, and possessing integrity.453 At the system level, trust is perceived to be a product of the behaviours and regulations set forth by both public and private institutions in combination with socio-economic influence.

 Themes identified in the case studies that may contribute to the level of trust in public and private institutions include, first, the role of government in developing D-CT apps.
 Comparing Ireland to Cyprus, for example, Ireland leveraged partnerships with Nearform (a privacy-centric developer with a history of developing open-source solutions) to develop and implement their app.
-The Ireland app also was donated to Linux Foundation Public Health (an open-source software initiative between developers, technology companies, and academics to help combat COVID-19) which, according to the subject matter and context-specific experts the DGHH Lab interviewed, is perceived to be a trust building solution.
-Meanwhile, although Cyprus leveraged MIT Safepaths (an academic initiative for D-CT app development), the app was developed and implemented with heavy government involvement.
+The Ireland app also was donated to Linux Foundation Public Health (an open-source software initiative between developers, technology companies, and academics to help combat COVID-19) which, according to the subject matter and context-specific experts the DGHH Lab interviewed, is perceived to be a trust building solution.454 Meanwhile, although Cyprus leveraged MIT Safepaths (an academic initiative for D-CT app development), the app was developed and implemented with heavy government involvement.
 The app has been associated with the Cyprus Deputy Ministry of Research, Innovation, and Digital Policy and was developed by the government-funded RISE research centre.
 Furthermore, publicly available information about data protection and oversight mechanisms is unclear (see Module 7, Section 7.4.1: Factor 1 for more information).
-As discussed in the aforementioned section, a majority Cypriots lack trust in their government, may negatively influence user-uptake.
+As discussed in the aforementioned section, a majority Cypriots lack trust in their government,455 so the course of action taken in developing and implementing the app, alongside the lack of transparency, may negatively influence user-uptake.

 The second theme is linked to the role of politics in the country's COVID-19 response, i.e. a political approach versus an apolitical, scientific approach.
-Iceland experienced a 96% citizen approval rating of the COVID-19 response by Icelandic authorities.
-As Research shows this high approval may be in part because the government placed scientific expertise at the forefront during the pandemic, with the government taking a back seat to medical experts in leading the response.
-This finding aligns with Bhatia et al. (2020)
+Iceland experienced a 96% citizen approval rating of the COVID-19 response by Icelandic authorities.456 Research shows this high approval may be in part because